espocrm/espocrm/.github/CONTRIBUTING.md

 ## Pull Requests

-Before we can merge your pull request you need to accept our CLA [here](https://github.com/espocrm/cla).
-It's very simple to do.
+Before we can merge your pull request, you need to accept our CLA [here](https://github.com/espocrm/cla).

+It's desirable that one PR solves one specific problem.
+Do not include code style changes to PRs (unless the main purpose of PR is code style fixes).

+If you would like to contribute something that is not a small fix, it's reasonable to create an issue first (a bug report or feature request).

 Branches:

 * *master* – the develop branch; new features should be pushed to here;
-* *fix* – the upcoming maintenance release; small fixes should be pushed to here;
+* *fix* – the upcoming maintenance release; small fixes should be pushed to here.
-* *stable* – the latest stable release.

 ## Issues